Multifamily Architectural Styles

 The good news about multifamily housing in Gladstone Park is that there is an embarrassment of riches when it comes to different choices at various prices.
 These naturally-occurring affordable housing opportunities range from rental apartments to two-flats to one floor of a two-story vintage house to senior suites.
 In addition, some investment-owned condos are rented out.
 The bad news is that so many people seek out these competitively-priced units in the community that they often get snapped up within a day or two of being advertised.

-Is that because apartments.com, in summary, gushes about rental housing in the greater Jefferson Park area including Gladstone Park by describing the location as a “….family-friendly neighborhood…[with] tree-lined streets, lush parks, and vast wooded areas [that provide it] with a pervasive sense of natural beauty [while at the same time] bustling Milwaukee Avenue features a slew of stores, restaurants and businesses…quick access of public transportation…and the landmark Copernicus Civic and Cultural Center [which] contributes an international flair…?”
+Is that because apartments.com, in summary, gushes about rental housing in the greater Jefferson Park area, including Gladstone Park, by describing the location as a “….family-friendly neighborhood…[with] tree-lined streets, lush parks, and vast wooded areas [that provide it] with a pervasive sense of natural beauty [with a] bustling Milwaukee Avenue [that] features a slew of stores, restaurants and businesses…quick access to public transportation…and the landmark Copernicus Civic and Cultural Center [which] contributes an international flair…?”
 Perhaps.

 Or do the attributes of Gladstone Park’s multifamily housing simply travel by way of mouth?

-Whichever it is, prospective clients will find most rental units in the community are located in vintage buildings that, although they have in large part been thoroughly modernized, can’t help but ooze with character and charm.
-People new to the area who want to live and work in a major city like Chicago are often stunned to find the local area in the Far Northwest offering some of the most reasonable rental prices in the city despite Gladstone Park’s reputation as one of its safest, attractive, and livable communities.
-Aa of Summer, 2024, the average price of renting a living unit (apartment or house) in the community is $1382 a month versus a city-wide average of $2,241, according to rentcafe.com.
+Whichever it is, prospective clients will find most rental units in the community are located in vintage buildings that, although they have in large part been thoroughly modernized inside, can’t help but ooze with character and charm.
+New people desiring to live and work in a major city like Chicago are often stunned to find its Far Northwest Side offering some of its most reasonable rental prices even as little Gladstone Park stakes its reputation as one of its safest, most attractive, and eminently livable communities.
+As of Summer, 2024, the average price of renting a living unit (apartment or house) in the community was $1382 a month versus a city-wide average of $2,241, according to rentcafe.com.
 That’s compared to rentals in Portage Park, just to its south, averaging some $2,209 per month, with costs in O’Hare, just to its west, coming in at $1,799.
-And if the trends in Gladstone Park follow those of the city at large, approximately 50% of its rental properties go for $1100 or lower.
+If the trends in Gladstone Park follow those of the city at large, approximately 50% of its rental properties go for $1100 or lower.

-During the 1970s and 1980s when it was financially advantageous to do so, some multifamily properties were converted to (for-sale) condominiums, giving a different option to those who want to own their own property but without the same level of maintenance as they’d have with single-family houses.
+During the 1970s and 1980s when it was financially advantageous to do so, some multifamily properties were converted to (for-sale) condominiums, giving a different option to people who wanted to own their own property without the same level of maintenance as they’d have with single-family houses.
 These are not only in former apartment buildings, but also in some two- to four-flats, including half-houses.
 Because some of these former apartments, two- or-four-flats or two-family houses are owned by investors, their units are sometimes found on the rental market.
-While owning a condo costs about the same as renting, resale values are not nearly as lucrative as those of single family homes.
+While owning a condo costs about the same as renting, resale values are not nearly as lucrative as those for single family homes.

-The hottest multi-family properties are undoubtably the numerous two- to four-flats in Gladstone Park and prices have risen according to demand.
-Many of these are three-flats in vintage two-story structures with raised basements with a dwelling unit on each floor.
-While the majority of these two- to four-flats are located on major roads such as N. Central and N. Elston, some anchor corners of single-family blocks and others dot the neighborhood in unexpected places.
-Some of the two- to four-flats date back to the 1920s and 1930s, but the great majority in Gladstone Park were built from the 1950s to the 1970s in mid-century brick-and-stone construction with sleek lines, glass block windows, and flat-roofed, angled entrances.
+The hottest multi-family properties are undoubtably the numerous two- to four-flats in Gladstone Park and competition to rent them has risen accordingly.
+Many of these are three-flats in vintage two-story structures with raised basements and a dwelling unit on each floor.
+While the majority of these two- to four-flats are located on major roads such as N. Central and N. Elston, some anchor corners of single-family blocks while others dot the neighborhood in random places.
+Although some of the two- to four-flats date back to the 1920s and 1930s, the great majority of them were built in Gladstone Park from the 1950s to the 1970s with mid-century brick-and-stone construction designed with sleek lines, glass block windows, and flat-roofed, angled entrances.
 Regardless of how many flats they contain, they are all on their own lots with treed and flowered front yards and grassy backyards with patios, BBQs and room for dogs to run and children to play, one of the many reasons they are so popular.
 Residents who cannot afford to buy can have nearly the same kind of living experience renting one of these flats as owning their own home.
-It’s no wonder some move in and never leave, providing investors with a very stable rental basis.
+It’s no wonder some move in and never leave, providing investors with a very stable basis for rent.

-Meanwhile, some older German-, American-, and English-style homes also offer two- to four-flat living, whether originally built as such or later converted to two or more units.
+That is not to discount the older German-, American-, and English-style homes that also offer two- to four-flat living, whether originally built as such or later converted to two or more units.
 From the street these are often indistinguishable from single-family houses except for the extra mailboxes on the porch.

-The Gladstone Park community feels fortunate in being able to maintain a welcoming nature to residents of all income groups through its abundant affordable housing.
-Having perhaps more two- to four-flats than any other subcommunity of Chicago of its size has allowed the community to expand in diversity…at least for those willing to make the trek 10 to 11 miles north and west of the Loop.
-The Hispanic population of Jefferson Park (of which the community is a part) has grown from 11.1% in the year 2000 to 21.5% by 2010 to 24.7% by 2019 according to the community surveys the Chicago Metropolitan Agency for Planning issued in 2021.
-(The same study found 15.6% of households in the neighborhood had incomes under $25,000 with another 16.9% between $25,000 and $49,999.)
-Gladstone Park also embraces its traditional Polish immigrant population, as well as other groups from Eastern Europe.
-The community more recently welcomed the Chicago Mosque (in a former Lutheran Church) and the Chicago Yemsrach (Ethiopian) Evangelical Church in a former Methodist Church.
+Affordability is one of the reasons Gladstone Park has attracted numbers of different immigrant populations that have kept it vital.
+Decades ago, it embraced its Poles as well as other groups from Eastern Europe.
+More recently the Hispanic population of Jefferson Park, of which the community is a part, has grown substantially (from 11.1% in the year 2000 to 21.5% by 2010 to 24.7% by 2019 according to the same CMAP study).
+The community more recently welcomed the Chicago Mosque to a former Lutheran Church and the Chicago Yemsrach (Ethiopian) Evangelical Church in a former Methodist Church.
 So when developers try to get their big building proposals approved by politicians by promoting the false narrative that the community is against them because they’re discriminatory and don’t want affordable housing, Gladstonians find it disheartening.

 When you look at the photographs of Gladstone Park’s wide variety of multifamily housing opportunities, you will notice that most of them were built during America’s boom years.
 There are many Dutch colonial houses, brick-and-stone 2/4 flats, and three-story apartment buildings, for example, from the Roaring 1920s when the American economy was flourishing.
 Many mid-century two- and four-flats were built during the 1950s and 1960s when times were also good.